wavemaker/docs/learn/how-tos/custom-status-code-error-message-java-service.md

 ### Import the Necessary Classes

+In the Java service method, you can handle exceptions and throw a `WMRuntimeException` with a customized error message.
+The `MessageResource.create()` method allows you to create a message resource with the desired error message.

-To set a custom error message, you will need to import the following classes:
+To set a custom error message, import the following classes:

 ```java
 import com.wavemaker.commons.MessageResource;